oneananda/Software-Architecture-Best-Practices/Content Delivery Network (CDN)-Best Practices/README.md

 - **Enhanced Security:** CDNs offer security features such as DDoS protection, Web Application Firewall (WAF), and secure token authentication.
 - **Cost Efficiency:** By offloading traffic to CDN servers, you can reduce bandwidth costs and server load on your origin servers.

+## Key players in CDN arena

+**Amazon CloudFront (AWS)**

+Part of Amazon Web Services, offering seamless integration with other AWS services and a robust global network.

+**Microsoft Azure CDN**

+Offers multiple CDN options (Verizon, Akamai, Microsoft) with deep integration into Azure services.

+**Google Cloud CDN**

+Integrated with Google Cloud, providing fast and secure delivery of web content with global edge caching.